 If your dog eats or is exposed to something questionable:

-Dog Sense contains information related to veterinary health care.
-This is intended as educational and does not replace the advice of your veterinarian.
-If you have concerns about your dog's health it is recommended that you seek your veterinarian’s advice.
+Dog Sense contains information related to veterinary health care and does not replace veterinary advice.
+For any concerns about your dog's health, consult your veterinarian.
 Dog Sense content is not individual advice and should be considered in the context of your dog’s individual health needs.

 Dr. C, DVM - a veterinarian who has worked in private practice and animal welfare while occasionally donating her time to research to improve the safety of animal products.
 Working in animal welfare inspired her to pursue opportunities that foster open educational dialogue that meet people where they are in their lives.
 In her spare time she enjoys gardening, hiking, and cooking with her family.